cockroachdb/docs/v22.2/cluster-setup-troubleshooting.md

 1. Click **Problem Ranges**.
 1. In the **Connections** table, identify the node with the under-replicated/unavailable ranges and click the node ID in the Node column.
 1. To view the **Range Report** for a range, click on the range number in the **Under-replicated (or slow)** table or **Unavailable** table.
 1. On the Range Report page, scroll down to the **Simulated Allocator Output** section.
 The table contains an error message which explains the reason for the under-replicated range.
 Follow the guidance in the message to resolve the issue.
 If you need help understanding the error or the guidance, [file an issue](file-an-issue.html).
-Please be sure to include the full Range Report and error message when you submit the issue.
+Be sure to include the full Range Report and error message when you submit the issue.

 ## Node liveness issues